Distinguishable consequence of classical gravity on quantum matter

-where $z=(\Pi,\Phi)$ are the phase space coordinates, and $\hat{f}(x)=\hat{T}_{00}$ is the mass density of the quantized matter.
-(The other components of the stress-energy tensor do not survive the $c \rightarrow \infty$ limit.)
-The first two terms in \cref{eq:Hz} are purely classical and therefore correspond to $H_C$, and the last term has both quantum and classical degrees of freedom, and therefore corresponds to $\hat H_I$.
-Note that, unlike semi-classical theories of quantum gravity, this construction deals with the mass density operator $\hat{f}$, and not its expectation value --- thus eluding the pathologies of the semi-classical theory.
+The first two terms are purely classical and therefore correspond to $H_C$, and the last term has both quantum and classical degrees of freedom, and therefore corresponds to $\hat H_I$.
+(A Hamiltonian of a similar form had been divined previously \cite{Di_si_2011}.
+The above Hamiltonian can also be derived by carefully treating the Newtonian limit of general relativity, see Appendix III.B for details of development from standard literature \cite{carroll2003spacetime}.
+In that approach, which is different from the canonical formalism of general relativity \cite{Dir59,ADM59}, the Lagrangian is non-degenerate, and so the $\lambda \Pi$ term does not appear.)

+Importantly, and in contrast to semi-classical theories of quantum gravity, the above construction deals with the mass density operator $\hat{f}$, and not its expectation value --- thus eluding the pathologies of the semi-classical theory.
 The full Hamiltonian is $\hat{H}(z) = \hat{H}_Q + {H}_C(z) + \hat H_I $, where $\hat{H}_Q$ is the Hamiltonian of the quantized matter.

-\emph{The function $H'$ and quantum-classical diffusion.} Now we turn attention to the new function $\hat H^\prime (z)$.
-Even though $\hat H^\prime$ produces evolution of $\hat \rho_t(z)$ (as in \cref{eq:rhoWithHamiltonian}), it turns out to have no influence on the dynamics of the classical field alone.
-Thus the structure of $\hat H^\prime$ cannot be determined from purely classical arguments, and has to be part of the theory.
-However, its structure can be fixed from knowledge of the relevant degrees of freedom at play.
+\emph{The operator $\hat{H}'$ and quantum-classical diffusion.} Now we turn attention to the new function $\hat H^\prime (z)$ that appears in \cref{eq:rhoWithHamiltonian}.
+Even though $\hat H^\prime$ produces evolution of $\hat \rho_t(z)$, it turns out to have no influence on the dynamics of the classical field alone.
+Thus the form of $\hat H^\prime$ is intrinsic to the classical-quantum theory and has to be supplied by this theory.
+As we now show, its structure can be fixed from knowledge of the relevant degrees of freedom at play.

-For the gravitational field, as argued above, the relevant degree of freedom in the Newtonian limit is the potential $\Phi$.
+For the gravitational field, the relevant degree of freedom in the Newtonian limit is the potential $\Phi$ (consistent with linearized gravity, see Appendix III and \footnote{Other gauge choices, such as in Ref. \cite{LayOpp23}, give rise to other degrees of freedom; however in the weak-field adiabatic limit, agreement between the different approaches is manifest.}).
 For the quantized matter it is its mass density $\hat{f}(x)$.
-Therefore, to the lowest order in $1/c$, the function $H'$ can only be
+Therefore, by dimensional analysis, to the lowest order in $1/c$, the function $H'$ can only be

 where $\epsilon$ is a dimensionless constant that needs to be experimentally determined.